gcanti/fp-ts/docs/modules/Array.ts.md

 assert.deepStrictEqual(M.concat([1, 2], [3, 4]), [1, 2, 3, 4])
 ```

-Added in v1.0.0
+Added in v2.0.0

 # getOrd (function)

-Derives an `Ord` over the Array of a given element type from the `Ord` of that type.
+Derives an `Ord` over the `Array` of a given element type from the `Ord` of that type.
 The ordering between two such
 arrays is equal to: the first non equal comparison of each arrays elements taken pairwise in increasing order, in
 case of equality over all the pairwise elements; the longest array is considered the greatest, if both arrays have
 the same length, the result is equality.